slhck/ffmpeg-debug-qp/README.md

 ## Building

 In order to use this tool, you need to build the `ffmpeg_debug_qp` binary.

-For Windows, you can use the pre-built binary for the master branch, which can be found here: https://ci.appveyor.com/api/projects/slhck/ffmpeg-debug-qp/artifacts/build.zip).
-Also download the DLL files from `build/dll.zip` and unzip them.

 ### Building under Linux and macOS